Júnior Caiçara: İstanbul Başakşehir

 On 16 January 2017, Caiçara signed with Turkish club İstanbul Başakşehir F.K. on a 3.5-year deal for an undisclosed fee.
 Three days later he made his debut for the team in the Turkish Cup coming as a substitute in the 61 minute in a match against Yeni Amasyaspor.
 On 22 January, he completed his debut for the team coming as a substitute again in a match against Fenerbahçe in the Süper Lig.

+On 19 February 2023, Caiçara terminated his contract with the club.

+Santos

+On 21 August 2023, Caiçara returned to his home country after signing a contract with Santos in the top tier until the end of the year.

+Santo André return

+On 3 January 2024, Caiçara returned to Santo André for the season.

 International career

 Caicara is eligible for both Brazil and Bulgaria since on 1 July 2014 he got a Bulgarian passport and became able to play for Bulgaria from 2017.
 He said that he would be happy to represent Bulgaria on the international level.
-On 25 February 2017, he mentioned again that he would represent Bulgaria if he got an invite since the old manager, Ivaylo Petev, wanted him, but he is waiting for a call from Petar Hubchev now.
+On 25 February 2017, he mentioned again that he would represent Bulgaria if he got an invite since the old manager, Ivaylo Petev, wanted him, and he is waiting for a call from Petar Hubchev.